When visiting a University of Virginia student, attending an event at JPJ, or looking for a quick bite between winery ...

 Eight different nations ruled the 13 mile long barrier island in northeast Florida called Amelia Island.
-Being the only place in the USA claiming this distinction, Amelia Island businesses incorporate the “eight flags” theme as much as possible.
+As the only place in the USA claiming this distinction, Amelia Island businesses incorporate the “eight flags” theme whenever possible.

-Among the things to do in Amelia Island is experience and explore Old Florida (history and nature), eat amazing fresh seafood, and mingle with some of the most artistic and quirky people in the US.
-Avast ye, more pirates trolled these shores than anywhere else in the US.
+Avast ye, more pirates trolled the shores around Amelia Island than anywhere else in the US.
 Who can say whether any privateer or buccaneer descendants still abound?
-Local legend says pirate booty is hidden somewhere on the island.
+Local legend says pirate booty is hidden somewhere on Amelia Island.
 Shiver me timbers!

 McCool Travel tip: while South Florida and Central Florida experience an overwhelming number of visitors between January and April, Amelia Island is relatively quiet but still has great weather.